ashuuu2710/Real-Estate-Price-Prediction-Website/README.md

-# Real-Estate-Price-Prediction-Website
+# Home-Land
-Real E-state create website using of HML,CSS .
-This website use ML concept for price prediction.
+This is a Real Estate based web project .